List of tallest buildings in Amman

 Traditionally, the buildings of Amman, Jordan had a unified human scale that primarily consisted of cubic buildings ranging from one to four stories in height.
-This scale is being greatly compromised as a result of the advent of the high-rise buildings.
+This scale is being greatly transformed as a result of the advent of the high-rise buildings.

 The city is currently experiencing rapid growth that is reshaping the ancient city into a commercial hub.
-New projects and proposals in and around the city include: the Abdali Project and the construction of the Jordan Gate Towers near the 6th Circle, which is put on hold.
+Projects and proposals in and around the city include: the Abdali Project and the construction of the Jordan Gate Towers near the 6th Circle.

 Panoramic view

 Tallest buildings in Amman

 The following is a list of the tallest buildings in Amman: